How To Help Your Horse with Mud Fever Naturally

 What causes Mud Fever?

-Despite the name, it does not always affect horses who are kept in deep muddy conditions.
+Despite the name, it doesn't only affect horses who are kept in deep muddy conditions.

-Whilst it's usually more common in wet conditions, it can be seen in dry conditions - particularly if the horse has a white sock/stocking - suggesting that some photosensitisation effects maybe involved.
+Whilst it's usually more common in wet conditions.
+It can be seen in dry conditions - particularly if the horse has a white sock/stocking on his/her leg - suggesting that some photosensitisation effects maybe involved.

 Can all horses be affected?

 Yes, all breeds of horses/ponies can be affected.
+Donkeys can also get mud fever too.
 Those which have long hair around their lower legs maybe particularly affected - though not always.

 How to prevent Mud Fever?